SRGSSR/pillarbox-apple/docs/GETTING_STARTED.md

 ## Control center integration

 The player is automatically integrated with the control center.
 Currently only the most recent player instance is registered with the control center.
 This behavior will be further improved in the future, though.

+## Custom player items

+The `CoreBusiness` package provides standard player items for playing SRG SSR URN-based medias.
+The player item provided by the `Player` package is more general, though, and can be integrated with any kind of backend service.
+Please refer to the corresponding documentation for more information.

 ## Have fun